The Durham Centre for Academic Development (DCAD) offers two credit bearing undergraduate modules:

 LANG2161 Everyday English Discourse which is designed specifically for and only open to Erasmus exchange students.

 LANG2171 English Language Teaching which explores the theory and practice of English language teaching and will be of interest to students considering a short or longer career in language teaching, eb MLAC students heading towards or returning from a Year Abroad.

 This module is only available to exchange students whose mother tongue is not English.
 It is designed specifically for Erasmus Exchange students but is open to international students studying for Durham degrees with departmental agreement.
 Students must speak English to a level equivalent to IELTS 6.0 or above.

-- for further information, contact Louise Greener email@example.com
+For further information, contact Claire Grendale at email@example.com

 Find a course that's right for you